chianugo/coding-photo-portfolio/README.md

 ## Contact

-Interested in collaborating on a project or hiring me for freelance work?
+Are you interested in collaborating on a project or hiring me for freelance work?
 Feel free to reach out!
-You can contact me through the provided contact form or connect with me on social media.
+You can contact me through the contact form or by connecting with me on social media.

 ## Technologies Used